• Skip to primary navigation

 We are big fans of Mexican food around here.
 We eat some variety of Mexican food at least once a week.
 Sometimes at restaurants, but usually just sitting around the dinner table.

-These cheesy beef enchiladas are a family favorite.
+My whole family gets excited when I serve these ground beef black bean enchiladas.
 They are an adaptation of a recipe I got from my mom over two decades ago.
 They have no fancy ingredients, so even when my kids were tiny they loved them.

-My favorite way to serve them is with shredded lettuce and chopped fresh tomatoes (which we happened to be out of this time.)
-Enjoy!
+My favorite way to serve them is with shredded lettuce and chopped fresh tomatoes.
+If I have time, I’ll whip up a batch of Mexican rice.
+Delish!

 WHY YOU’LL LOVE THIS SIMPLE ENCHILADA RECIPE: